 - ONLINE: OC accepts only Visa and Mastercard.
-Go to www.olympic.edu/ paying-college/how-pay/cashiers-office. - BY PHONE: Cashier 360-475-7467 or 360-475-7465 or 1-800-259-6718, Ext.
-7467 or Ext.
-6543 and pay by Visa or Mastercard.
-The Cashier's Office experiences a high volume of calls during peak registration; please be patient. - IN PERSON: At the Bremerton Cashier's Office, Shelton main office and Poulsbo Student Services Office.
-OC accepts check, money order, cash, personal checks for the exact amount of tuition and fees, Visa and Mastercard or debit card.
+Go to www.olympic.edu/ paying-college/how-pay/cashiers-office. - BY PHONE: Cashier 360-475-7181 and pay by Visa or Mastercard.
+The Cashier's Office experiences a high volume of calls during peak registration, please be patient. - IN PERSON: At the Bremerton Cashier's Office, Shelton main office and Poulsbo Student Services Office.
+OC accepts check, money order, cash, personal checks for the exact amount of tuition and fees, Visa and MasterCard or debit card.

 NOTE: Active duty students may be eligible to use military tuition assistance to pay for classes.
-For details, contact the Military Program Education Specialist at 360-473-2821.
+For details, contact the Military & Veteran Program Education Specialist at 360-473-2821.